 Para ver esta pagina en español, haga clic aquí.

-Our latest research initiative, the Community Gardens Project, looks to increase awareness of watering needs in urban gardens and promote water conservation through community science.
+Our Community Gardens Project in cooperation with Huerta del Valle community garden and its members looks to increase awareness of watering needs in urban gardens and promote water conservation through community science.
 Through this project, we are expanding Operation Smart Water to incorporate urban gardeners in the Inland Empire.
-While Operation Smart Water is gauging the most efficient watering regimes for trees, the Community Gardens Project is helping gardeners determine the watering needs for their fruits and vegetables.
+While Operation Smart Water is gauging the most efficient watering regimes for trees, the Community Gardens Project is helping local gardeners determine the watering needs for their fruits and vegetables.

 What is Community Science?

 Keeping with Earthwatch’s research style, this is a community science project.
-We believe that engaging with community members fosters relevant and implementable research.
-Not only does community science make for exciting research, it promotes a positive attitude toward our shared environment.
-While most community science projects use a top-down approach where the question and methods come from the researcher, this project will do the opposite.
+By engaging local community members to address their problems by making science useful and relevant to their needs, we are hoping to foster relevant and implementable research.
+Not only does community science make for exciting research, it engenders a positive attitude toward our shared environment.
+While many science projects use a top-down approach where the question and methods come from the researcher, this project will do the opposite.
 Our bottom-up approach will allow urban gardeners to develop their own research question as our science team assists with the methods and protocols necessary to answer the determined question.
 Our project partners for this exciting research are the Chino Basin Water Conservation District (CBWCD) and Huerta del Valle.

 The location for this innovative project is Huerta del Valle, an urban garden located in the heart of Ontario, California.
-If you continue past the warehouses and train tracks of Ontario, you will find nestled between homes this beautiful green escape.
-Huerta del Valle offers produce for sale though their urban farm production, youth activities, composting, and community garden plots.
-There are 60 plots where members can grow their own food, make new friends, and enjoy some time outside.
+Nestled close to Ontario airport and its warehouses and train tracks, Huerta del Valle this beautiful green garden provides opportunities for 60 community members to grow their own food, make new friends, and enjoy some time outside.
+Huerta del Valle also offers produce for sale though their urban farm production, youth activities, composting, and community garden plots.

 Progress to Date

-- Support and engage with Huerta del Valle in the “raised bed” section of the urban garden to promote community science
+- Support and engage with Huerta del Valle in the “raised bed” section of the urban garden and promote community science

 - Identify how to best promote behavior change for urban gardeners regarding water conservation